Chinese people in Pakistan

-The Chinese people in Pakistan (چینی) comprise one of the country's significant expatriate communities.
+The Chinese people in Pakistan (چینی) comprise one of Pakistan's significant expatriate communities.
 The China-Pakistan Economic Corridor has raised the expatriate population, which has grown from 20,000 in 2013 to 60,000 in 2018.

 Distribution

 Karachi

 During the 1940s many Chinese Muslims fled unrest in China and settled in Karachi.
 However the Chinese community there is primarily of non-Muslim origins; their ancestors were Buddhists, but subsequent generations follow other religions or none at all.
 About 30% are estimated to have converted to Islam.